robenkleene/software-references/chrome/chrome-devtools.md

 - `^backtick`: Focus drawer (can be used even when web page content has focus)
 - `⇧⌘P`: Bring up a fuzzy search panel to jump to various DevTools (this can be used to bring focus back to the DevTools)

+## CSS

+- When a numerical CSS value is selected in the `Styles` tab, you can increment and decrement it by scrolling (two-finger dragging) up and down.

 ## Tips

 - Right-click and element and select "Copy styles" to copy all of the CSS styles applied to an element.